-What I found unusual is, iHeartRadio gives you access to thousands of AM and FM stations, which are live or recorded – ranging from the field of comedy, music, news, sports, and talk shows.
-You can mark the favorites, create playlists, and even personalize the music stations based on your favorite music artists or genres – all for free.
+What I found unusual is that iHeartRadio gives you access to thousands of AM and FM stations, which are live or recorded – ranging from the field of comedy, music, news, sports, and talk shows.
+You can mark your favorites, create playlists, and even personalize the music stations based on your favorite music artists or genres – all for free.

 ‘iHeartRadio Plus’ and ‘iHeartRadio All Access’ are its premium subscription plans, which include features like zero-ad listening experience, option to save and replay the songs, unlimited skips, and offline music option to listen the music without the internet.

 TuneIn is a streaming service that offers music, news, sports, podcasts, and on-demand internet radio stations.
 Its content is broadcasted live throughout the world, which you can enjoy on an array of platforms including PlayStation 3, Sonos, Xbox One, etc. It is free for everyone, like many others, but comes with commercials.